cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

-Finally, we note that in the expand\_message variants defined in this document ({{hashtofield-expand}}), the argument to every invocation of H (the underlying hash or extensible output function) is prepended with the domain separation tag DST.
+Finally, we note that in the expand\_message variants defined in this document ({{hashtofield-expand}}), the argument to every invocation of H (the underlying hash or extensible output function) is prepended with a prefix-free encoding of the domain separation tag DST, namely,

+    DST_prime = I2OSP(len(DST), 1) || DST

-This ensures that invocations of H outside of hash\_to\_field can be separated from those inside of hash\_to\_field by prepending the outside invocations with a distinct domain separation tag.
+The reason for this design is that it allows invocations of H outside of hash\_to\_field to be separated from those inside of hash\_to\_field, just by prepending the outside invocations with some other tag distinct from DST\_prime.
-(Other expand\_message variants that follow the guidelines in
+Other expand\_message variants that follow the guidelines in
-{{hashtofield-expand-other}} should have similar properties; these SHOULD be analyzed on a case-by-case basis.)
+{{hashtofield-expand-other}} are expected to have similar properties, but these should be analyzed on a case-by-case basis.

 ## expand\_message\_md security {#security-considerations-expand-md}